lattice0/true_libopenvpn3/Readme.md

 # Rust interface

 For a Rust interface, look at https://github.com/lattice0/true_libopenvpn3_rust.
 I use Rust because I plug the https://github.com/smoltcp-rs/smoltcp library, which is a TCP stack that can be plugged together with this library so we can finally send regular TCP/UDP packets, and thus send things like HTTP requests.

+# Contributing

+I need to bump to the latest OpenVPN3, and also make some things more readable, as well as remove libtins dependency.
+PRs are welcome!